Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Upload data from zip file to dataset's twingraph

 To create a new graph from flat files,  you need to create a Zip file.
 This Zip file must countain two folders named Edges and Nodes.  .zip hierarchy: *main_folder/Nodes *main_folder/Edges  In each folder you can place one or multiple csv files containing your Nodes or Edges data.
 Your csv files must follow the following header (column name) requirements:  The Nodes CSVs requires at least one column (the 1st).Column name = 'id'.
 It will represent the nodes ID Ids must be populated with string  The Edges CSVs require three columns named, in order, * source * target * id  those colomns represent * The source of the edge * The target of the edge * The id of the edge  All following columns content are up to you.
+Note: This endpoint is activated only if `csm.platform.twincache.useGraphModule` property is set to true

 ### Example